CHN-beta/ovito/doc/manual/reference/pipelines/data_sources/external_file.rst

   :width: 40%
   :align: right

-This dialog lets you control how the snapshots from the loaded simulation trajectory are mapped to OVITO's animation timeline.
-You can change the default 1:1 mapping to either a 1:n mapping, in which case each trajectory frame is replicated and rendered n times, or to a n:1 mapping, in which case only every n-th trajectory frame will be rendered.
+This dialog lets you control how the series of snapshots from the loaded simulation trajectory is mapped to OVITO's animation timeline.
+You can change the default 1:1 mapping to either a 1:n mapping, in which case each trajectory frame is replicated and rendered *n* times, or to a n:1 mapping, in which case only every n-th trajectory frame will be rendered.

-A 1:n mapping is useful if you want to stretch a simulation trajectory consisting of only relatively few snapshots and render a longer movie.
-OVITO provides the :ref:`particles.modifiers.smooth_trajectory` modifier, which can be applied to compute new intermediate frames by interpolating the particle positions of successive frames in the input trajectory.
+A 1:n mapping is useful for stretching a simulation trajectory consisting of relatively few snapshots and rendering a longer movie.
+OVITO provides the :ref:`particles.modifiers.smooth_trajectory` modifier, which can be applied to compute new intermediate frames by interpolating the particle positions of successive frames from the input trajectory.

 A n:1 mapping is useful if the loaded simulation trajectory consists of excessively many snapshots and you want to render a short movie showing the whole trajectory but having fewer frames.

+The option :guilabel:`Static frame` allows you to extract a single static frame from the loaded simulation trajectory.
+This is useful for rendering a camera animation of a static snapshot as shown in :ref:`this tutorial <tutorials.turntable_animation>`.

-See also the :ref:`advanced animations <usage.animation>` section for further information.
+See the :ref:`advanced animations <usage.animation>` section for further information on the difference between simulation and animation frames in OVITO.

 .. seealso::